 The crag also catches the wind and can get very cold so take some warm clothes.© (Ashy)

-From Katoomba head down Katoomba St towards 'Echo Point' and turn right into Cliff Dr and follow the 'Scenic Drive 5' signs.
-Just past the Landslide Lookout, turn left onto the dirt road Glenraphael Dr which heads out along the 'Narrow Neck' Plateau.
-Follow this for a couple of Kms until the road is blocked by a locked gate.
-If your driving from Blackheath there is an alternate approach via 'Narrow Neck' Rd. (see map below).
+From Katoomba head down Katoomba St towards Echo Point and turn right into Cliff Dr and follow the 'Scenic Drive 5' signs.
+Just past the Landslide Lookout, turn left onto the dirt road Glenraphael Dr which heads out along the Narrow Neck Plateau.
+Follow this for a couple of Kms until the road is blocked by a locked gate, park here.
+If you're driving from Blackheath there is an alternative approach via Narrow Neck Rd.

-There are two possible approaches to the crags.
+From the car park, there are two possible approaches to the crags.
 The first simply follows a steep track through the scrub to the start of the access ledge.
 All crags can be approached this way.
 The second involves following a track to the top of 'Mr Wall' and then rapping in.

-Although sport climbing is well entrenched as the most popular form of Blueys climbing, mixed-climbing on gear and bolts has generally been the rule in the Blueies.
+Although sport climbing is well entrenched as the most popular form of Blueys climbing, mixed-climbing on gear and bolts has generally been the rule over the long term.
 Please try to use available natural gear where possible, and do not bolt cracks or potential trad climbs.

 Because of the softness of Blue Mountains sandstone, bolting should only be done by those with a solid knowledge of glue-in equipping.
 A recent fatality serves as a reminder that this is not an area to experiment with bolting.

 If you do need to top rope, please do it through your own gear as the wear on the anchors is both difficult and expensive to maintain.

 It would be appreciated if brushing of holds becomes part of your climbing routine - do it with a soft bristled brush and never a steel brush!